Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I noticed water coming from a pipe from in the attic of the house and traced it back to the unit for an air conditioner, that is in the attic of a lot of Florida homes.
 The pipe came out at the bottom of the foundation.
 I was installing a patio and didn't want the water running on to the patio.

 I drilled a hole through the wall and moved the pipe coming out of the wall to where it was 7 feet off the ground, and made sure the pipe is at a slight angle so as the water runs free.
 I moved it outside of the patio area and put a fifty gallon garbage can under the pipe dripping and collect the water.
 I also installed a plastic valve at the bottom of the drum so I could hook up a hose to it and I water my garden with the water coming from the air condition unit.
-I have the plastic container off of the ground about a foot so as the water will drain out the hose.

 With the weather so hot it takes about 1-2 days to fill the 50 gallon plastic garbage barrel.
 Usually the drain pipe is 3/4 or smaller plastic pipe